Inodesain/COVID-19/README.md

  - New Column TRANSFER IN and TRANSFER OUT to avoid double counting of patient on Cruise Ship

 - Data from World Health Organization (WHO) - Event as they happened included (up to March 5th, 2020)
+- Data from Johns Hopkins University, refined (up to March 12th, 2020)